cisagov/development-guide/project_setup/Skeletonize-existing-repository.md

-# Skeletonize an existing repository #
+# Skeletonize an Existing Repository #

-Skeletonizing a repository standardizes our development setup and environment as well as enables our [Lineage](https://github.com/cisagov/action-lineage/) Github Action to keep it updated and standardized.
+Skeletonizing a repository standardizes our development setup and environment, and it enables our [Lineage](https://github.com/cisagov/action-lineage/) Github Action to keep the repository updated and standardized.

 ## About skeletons ##